 SERVING GEORGETOWN, TEXAS

-Each an expert cosmetic and family dentist, Dr. Mandy, Dr. Tiffany, and Dr. Mark have taught aesthetic solutions to other dentists from around the world.
+Each an expert cosmetic and family dentist, Dr. Mandy and Dr. Mark have taught aesthetic solutions to other dentists from around the world.
 Working together as a team, Drs.
-Mandy, Mark, and Tiffany are accustomed to treating a variety of dental problems on a daily basis.
+Mandy and Mark are accustomed to treating a variety of dental problems on a daily basis.
 A summary of the most common dental problems is provided below along with some details regarding the Dental Makeover procedures we often use to fix the problem and get the best results.
 A more complete way to learn more about how we can transform your teeth into your new smile is to download our FREE e-book here.